 Probably the most truthful adage today is that just about anything is only a few clicks away.
 A new pair of Air Maxes?
 Click.
 Feeling like Thai food tonight?
 Click.
 That customer support agent wasn’t helpful?
 Click and unsubscribe.
-After all, why should they stay loyal to a business when there are tons of others that can provide them with the products and experiences they seek?
+This ease of access has transformed how businesses approach Omnichannel vs. Multichannel Customer Interactions, as customers now expect seamless experiences across all touchpoints.
+After all, why should they stay loyal to a business when there are tons of others that can provide them with the products and experiences they seek through well-integrated channels?

 Today’s society has evolved into a digitally omnipresent system, with tons of information and options available at our fingertips.
 Convenience and instant gratification have become the cornerstones of customer expectations.